10+ Tips for New Truckers in "American Truck Simulator"!

 American Truck Simulator is a business and truck-driving simulation game by SCS Software.
-The game allows you to drive your own truck to deliver goods through four American states (currently Nevada, California, Arizona, and New Mexico, with Oregon coming soon).
+The game allows you to drive your own truck to deliver goods through four American states (currently Nevada, California, Arizona, New Mexico, and Oregon, with Washington coming soon).
 You can also (eventually) buy more trucks, run your own garage/business and hire drivers to work for you.

 Here's 10+ tips for new truckers in American Truck Simulator!

 1. Follow the Rules of the Road!

 Just like driving in real life, there are rules on the road that you have to follow: